 But did you know that you might be unconsciously doing things that are hurting your marriage?
-Here are unhealthy things that you and your spouse might be doing to cause unnecessary stress in your marriage.
+Here are four unhealthy things that you and your spouse might be doing to cause unnecessary stress in your marriage:

 Feelings of boredom and restlessness can cause stress in a relationship.
-But many people think that boredom in the bedroom is the source of relationship problems, when it could also be boredom in general.
+But many people think that boredom in the bedroom is the source of relationship problems when it could also be boredom in general.
 If you're bored with your career or your social life, that could have an impact on the level of stress in your relationship.

-It is not a lack of love, but a lack of friendship that makes unhappy marriages.— Friedrich Nietzsche
+It is not a lack of love, but a lack of friendship that makes unhappy marriages.

 Is your home neat and tidy, or is it one big mess?
 Are you a clean freak and your spouse is a monster mess-maker (or vice versa)?
 Clutter may be causing tension in your relationship.
 Why not sit down with your spouse and make a plan to start cleaning up and decluttering.
 Working together as a team and focusing on an activity that will remove a mutual source of stress in your life can help boost feelings of overall life satisfaction.

 If you are married or in a long-term relationship, it's normal to feel stressed out about your relationship from time to time.
 That's what's makes us human.
 Feeling occasional stress about your relationship is also a sign that you care, too.
 You want to make things work and you want to be with the person you love.
 Tackling stress in your relationship can be as simple as making sure that both you and your partner are taking good care of your health, getting regular exercise, and having fun every day.

 For example, you and your partner could make going for an evening walk part of your daily routine.
 Walking is an excellent way to reduce stress.
 You could also work on an outdoor project together on the weekends such as a garden or construction project.
 Being able to stand back to look at the results of your hard work say, “Wow, we accomplished this together!” is a great way to reduce stress in your relationship.

 If you and your spouse have been feeling stressed out and disconnected from one another, there are things that you can do to ease the tension and feel more relaxed and playful around one another.
 You may find though, that your marriage needs a bot more work in order to get on track.

 © 2017 Sadie Holloway